-- Credit risk refers to the risk of financial loss to the Company arising from default by the clients or counterparties of financial instruments on the contract obligations.
-The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms. - ii.
-The Company manages its credit risk taking into consideration the entire Company's concern.
+- i.
+Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
+The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms, and the contract cash flows of debt instruments stated at amortised cost. - ii.
+The Group manages its credit risk taking into consideration the entire group's concern.
 For banks and financial institutions, only independently rated parties with a minimum rating of excellence are accepted.
-According to the Company's credit policy, the Company is responsible for managing and analysing the credit risk for each of its new clients before standard payment and delivery terms and conditions are offered.
+According to the Group's credit policy, the Group is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
-The utilisation of credit limits is regularly monitored. - iii.
-The Company adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition:
+The utilisation of credit limits is regularly monitored.

+- iii.
+The Group adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition:

 If the contract payments are past due over 30 days based on the terms, there is a significant increase in credit risk on that instrument since initial recognition. - iv.
-The Company adopts the historical experience and industrial characteristics, the default occurs when the sale and construction contract payments are past due over 1 to 2 years in line with credit risk management procedure. - v.
-The following indicators are used to determine whether the credit impairment of debt instruments has occurred: - (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties;

-- (ii) The disappearance of an active market for that financial asset because of financial difficulties; - (iii) Default or delinquency in interest or principal repayments; - (iv) Adverse changes in national or regional economic conditions that are expected to cause a default. - vi.
-The Company classifies customers' accounts receivable in accordance with customer types.
-The Company applies the simplified approach using the provision matrix and loss rate methodology to estimate expected credit loss. - vii.
-The Company wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
-However, the Company will continue executing the recourse procedures to secure their rights.
-On December 31, 2024 and 2023, the Company has no written-off financial assets that are still under recourse procedures. - viii.
-The Company used the forecastability of global boom information to adjust historical and timely information to assess the default possibility of notes and accounts receivable (including related parties).
-On December 31, 2024 and 2023, the provision matrix and loss rate methodology are as follows: - (i) Accounts receivable in relation to construction
+The Group considers the historical experience and industrial characteristics, whereby a default occurs when the sale and construction contract payments are past due over 1 to 2 years in line with credit risk management procedure. - v.
+The following indicators are used to determine whether the credit impairment of debt instruments has occurred: - (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties; - (ii) The disappearance of an active market for that financial asset because of financial difficulties; - (iii) Default or delinquency in interest or principal repayments; - (iv) Adverse changes in national or regional economic conditions that are expected to cause a default. - vi.
+The Group classifies customers' accounts receivable in accordance with customer types.
+The Group applies the simplified approach using a provision matrix based on the loss rate methodology to estimate expected credit loss. - vii.
+The Group wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
+However, the Group will continue executing the recourse procedures to secure their rights.
+On December 31, 2024 and 2023, the Group has no written-off financial assets that are still under recourse procedures. - viii.
+The Group used the forecast ability of global boom information to adjust historical and timely information to assess the default possibility of notes and accounts receivable (including related parties).
+As of December 31, 2024 and 2023, the provision matrix and loss rate methodology are as follows: - (i) Accounts receivable in relation to construction